Alankvuong/ParkMe/README.md

    * Input the location(zip code or address)for parking
 * Stream
    * Spit out a list of parking spots and their addresses in a table
+* Map View
+    * View locations in a map
+* Settings
+    * Change your password

 ### 3. Navigation